ArthurGartner/tindernship-webapp/README.md

 4. Run command: bundle exec rake db:migrate db:test:prepare db:seed
 5. Run command: bundle exec cucumber

+# To test Tindernship login and features

+1. To test student accounts - click student login & then register a new account.
+You should only be able to view a profile for the user logged in.
+2. To test employer account - click Employer Login and user the password 'employer'
+3. To test admin account - go to route /admin and use the password 'admin'

 Things you may want to cover: